Noratrieb/blog/content/posts/item-patterns-and-struct-else.md

 ```

 Here, we create two structs with just a single `struct` keyword.
 This makes it way simpler and easier to read when related structs are declared.
 So far we've just used tuples.
 But we can go even further.
-Metastructs!
+Structs of structs!

 ```rust
 struct Household<T, U> {